 Oxynucid’s Cod Liver Oil is a piece of melody rich. heavy on the LSD, electronica IDM backed with remixes from Volitune and Vertical67.

 Laica takes to the caverns in search of Old Apparatus.

-Germany’s Maschinen Musik gets back in the game with this four tracker Eclipse EP from label head Dr Schmidt and label veteran Chrome.
+Germany’s Maschinen Musik gets back in the game with this four tracker Eclipse from label head Dr Schmidt and label veteran Solar Chrome.

 Semantica present two tracks of bass heavy techno pressure from duo NX1. “a relentless rugged onslaught of drums and bass” Laica reviews.